-Columbia is home to many programs that serve as a bridge for underrepresented minority and female candidates to advance from undergraduate to graduate studies, graduate studies to faculty positions, and junior faculty positions to research independence.
+Columbia is home to many programs that serve as a bridge for candidates from historically underrepresented groups to advance from undergraduate to graduate studies, graduate studies to faculty positions, and junior faculty positions to research independence.

 The Office of the Vice Provost for Faculty Advancement is proud to support two such programs: